nkimotou/BART-Summarizer/README.md

 > <img height="200" src="layout.png" width="400"/>

 **Step 3:** Create the files required inside your package
-> For this project, I want to create three:
+> For this project, you want to create three files:
-> 1. My app file that has my summarizer code in it
+> 1. Your app file that has the summarizer code in it
-> 2. My Dockerfile that has instructions to pass to Docker, in order to build the Docker Image.
+> 2. Your Dockerfile that has instructions to pass to Docker, in order to build the Docker Image.
-> 3. My requirements.txt that has my required dependencies in order for the application to run containerized in Docker.
+> 3. Your requirements.txt that has my required dependencies in order for the application to run containerized in Docker.
 >
 > The structure can be seen above.

-**Step 4:** Set up Docker and build the image
+**Step 4:** Set up Docker, build the image, and run the container
 > If you don't already have it installed, you can do so on command line or from
 > Docker's website.
-Once you've got your app package and files set up, navigate to your package directory
+Navigate to the appropriate package directory inside the unzipped repo file
 > using the terminal.
 >
 > <img height="100" src="pcharmnav.png" width="600"/>